 Make sure to configure the SATA controller mode correctly in system BIOS Setup.
-Stens:
+Steps:

-- Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Go to Peripherals\SATA And RST Configuration, make sure SATA Controller(s) is enabled.
+- Go to Peripherals\SATA And RST Configuration, make sure SATA Controller(s) is enabled.
 To create RAID, set SATA Mode Selection to Intel RST Premium With Intel Optane System Acceleration.
 Then save the settings and restart your computer. - To use the EZ RAID feature, follow the steps in "C-1."
 To configure UEFI RAID, follow the steps in "C-2."
 To enter the legacy RAID ROM, refer to "C-3" for more information.
 Finally, save the settings and exit BIOS Setup.